hhu-adam/Robo/README.md

 *Note: the repo is set up in a way that `lake update` is NOT destructive and can be called liberally anytime.
 (This is not true for other Lean projects)*

+*Note: `lake update` will call the two commands `lake exe cache get` (retrieve the latest mathlib cache) and `lake build gameserver` (build the gameserver executable); so if you're not calling `lake update`, you should call these two commands manually.*

 ## Updating Lean/Mathlib

 In order to update the Lean version used by the game, you should follow these steps: